tusharshahrs/pulumi-home/azure-workshop-ts/README.md

-# Azure Native Workshop in Typescript
+# Azure Native Workshop in TypeScript

 This hands-on workshop will walk you through various tasks of managing Azure infrastructure with the focus on setting up python and managed Azure services.
 All the resources are provisioned with [Pulumi](https://www.pulumi.com/) in the infrastructure-as-code fashion.
 You will be using Pulumi's [Azure Native](https://www.pulumi.com/docs/intro/cloud-providers/azure/) provider.